alex-mpexe/codestyle/README.markdown

-# Trinity Digital code style.
+# Trinity Monsters code style.

 This code style is inspired by the raywenderlich.com Swift Style Guide.
 Our overarching goals are clarity, consistency and brevity, in that order.